 3. Always Talk with Your Doctor First

-In some instances, we might not be able to effectively do something at a certain point in time.
+In some instances, we might not be able to do something effectively at a certain point in time.

 Consulting a physician about the quality of exercise that your body can reasonably sustain can do you a lot of good.